idubrov/siperl/demos/README.md

 Demonstrational projects
 =======================

-busy    replies with busy after 10 seconds of ringing hang    calls, then hangs after 2 seconds
+* busy: replies with busy after 10 seconds of ringing
+* hang: calls, then hangs after 2 seconds

 To run the demos, compile the code and generate the release.
 Assuming the current directory is the project root directory